headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 #### What we'll explore:

-* We'll start Sling with the Kickstarter and explore the Feature Model
+* We'll start Sling with the Kickstart Launcher (a.k.a kickstarter) and explore the Feature Model

 #### What you should know: